dotrungkien/game3.js/README.md

 ## 📼 Watching A Replay

 - Once a game session finishes, a replay is saved client-side via IPFS.
 To watch the video, press the `Open Replay` button.
-A replay fragment will be inserted inside Navigation and Game Canvas, just wait a moment for replay became ready.
+A replay fragment will be inserted between Navigation and Game Canvas, just wait a moment for replay become ready.

 ![](get-reward.png)